James Hamilton, 4th Duke of Abercorn

-James Edward Hamilton, 4th Duke of Abercorn (29 February 1904 – 4 June 1979) styled Viscount Strabane until 1913 and Marquess of Hamilton between 1913 and 1953, was a British peer.
-He was the son of James Hamilton, 3rd Duke of Abercorn, and Lady Rosalind Cecilia Caroline Bingham.
+James Edward Hamilton, 4th Duke of Abercorn (29 February 1904 – 4 June 1979), styled Viscount Strabane until 1913 and Marquess of Hamilton between 1913 and 1953, was a British peer.

+Early life and education

+Abercorn was born in 1904 at 15 Montagu Square, London, the son of James Hamilton, 3rd Duke of Abercorn, and Lady Rosalind Cecilia Caroline Bingham.
 He inherited his father's peerages on 12 September 1953.

+He was educated at Eton and Royal Military College, Sandhurst.

 Career

-The then-Lord Hamilton attended Eton.
-He was commissioned into the Grenadier Guards, where he rose to the rank of captain.
+After Sandhurst, Lord Hamilton was commissioned into the Grenadier Guards, where he rose to the rank of captain.
 In 1946, he was elected to the County Council of County Tyrone, served as High Sheriff of Tyrone, and then served in the Senate of Northern Ireland.
 He became Lord Lieutenant of County Tyrone on his father's death, a position he held for the remainder of his life.
 He was appointed honorary colonel of the 5th Battalion, Royal Inniskilling Fusiliers (a Territorial Army unit), and died at age 75.